BenShutt/FlowLayout/README.md

 ## Notes

-- Multiple types can be achieved with an enum
+- Multiple types can be achieved with a wrapper, e.g. an enum
 - Generics are propagated through so the element can be passed with its respective frame.
 This may mean the element is stored twice.
 A workaround would be using a, say, `String` ID